0xpsilocyber/0xpsilocyber.github.io/content/infosec/welcome-to-my-reality.md

 ### My actual start -- Highschool

-My freshman year of high-school, I joined a *computer maintenance* course taught by an immigrant, mentor, teacher, & life-coach, from Haiti: Mr. C. I'll never forget, his words those early days.
+Shifting gears a bit to my freshman year of high-school, I joined a *computer maintenance* course taught by an immigrant, mentor, teacher, & life-coach, from Haiti: Mr. C. I'll never forget, his words those early days.

  > *Get your A+, Network +, Security +, and I guarantee you will leave highschool your Sr. year earning $40,000-50,000 a year.*
  >